 Warning Signs of an Alcohol Problem

-If you are worried about yourself or a loved one, we suggest calling Continuum Recovery Center of Colorado.
+If you are worried about yourself or a loved one, we suggest calling Continuum Recovery of Colorado.
 We will discuss all signs, symptoms and concerns.
 Though each person is unique, alcohol abuse follows a similar pattern.
 Denial is common but will only end up delaying recovery.
 Rather than waiting for rock bottom to hit, it’s best to address the issues early on.

 Here are the signs to pay attention to: